 Nakesha Ward: 5 Things On The Woman 2 Chainz Proposed To At The Met Gala

 Awww!
 2 Chainz just made the 2018 Met Gala extra special!
-He got down on one knee and offered a ring to his wife Nakesha Ward to be his wife on the red carpet!
+He got down on one knee and offered a ring to his wife Nakesha Ward on the red carpet!
 Here’s everything you need to know about the rapper’s better half!

 What a beautiful moment!
 Georgia rapper 2 Chainz just decided to make the 2018 Met Gala unforgettable for him and his family!
 He got down on one knee and presented his wife Nakesha Ward with a new huge rock!
 Naturally, everyone nearby stopped what they were doing and watched the would-be proposal!
 Sure they’re already married but we’re loving the gesture!
 In light of this exciting news, let’s learn a bit more about Nakesha and her history with Chainz!

-1) Kesha met the rapper in while he was still a struggling club act in roughly summer of 2006.
+1) Kesha met the rapper while he was still a struggling club act in the summer of 2006.
 She’s slightly younger than the 40-year-old rapper but nailing down an exact age is tough because she’s extra private with her personal life.
+However every once in a while fans are treated to a glimpse of the couple together!
+Like in the fall of 2017 when they posed for a photo before heading to a wedding together.

 2) He proposed to her at the BET Hip Hop Awards in 2013.
 They were married later that year.